sfodel/Drift/README.md

 These simulations are performed using parameters for the frequency and the magnitude of drift that are derived experimentally.
 The respective experiments were performed using fluorescence-independent flow cytometry in synthetic microbial communities of up to three bacterial strains.
 For more details on the experimental methodology please see here: https://www.nature.com/articles/s41467-019-09306-7

-The code used for these simulations is an attempt to generalize our findings for natural bacterial communities.
+The code used for these simulations is an attempt to generalize our experimental findings for natural bacterial communities.

 In our simulations, 100 communities of 2000 species whose starting populations follow a log-normal distribution (mean = 4, sd=1.1) grow for 1000 generations under varying degrees of dispersal and selection and under the presence or absence of drift.